-The CCRB is not associated with the NYPD but is an independent agency that allows you to make official complaints against a police officer.
-They investigate any complaints that involve excessive force, discourtesy, offensive language, and/or abuse of authority.
+The CCRB is not associated with the NYPD; it is an independent agency that allows you to make official complaints against a police officer.
+The organization investigates any complaints that involve excessive force, discourtesy, offensive language, and/or abuse of authority.

-The decisions, or, in some cases, recommendations, of the CCRB involve disciplinary actions that could include further training, or removal from the New York City police force.
-These recommendations are sent by the CCRB to the police commissioner who makes the final decision on any action that may be taken against a police officer.
+The decisions, or, in some cases, recommendations of the CCRB involve disciplinary actions that could include further training or removal from the New York City police force.
+The CCRB sends these recommendations to the police commissioner, who makes the final decision on any action that may be taken against a police officer.

-If you have any information about a New York City police officer’s misconduct you can file a complaint, even if you weren’t the victim directly.
-There is no age requirement in order to make a complaint, and the CCRB can accept a complaint in any language.
-Additionally, you can file a complaint against a NYC police officer if you are in jail.
+If you have any information about a New York City police officer’s misconduct, you can file a complaint, even if you weren’t the victim directly.
+There is no age requirement to make a complaint, and the CCRB can accept a complaint in any language.
+It’s also important to note that you can file a complaint against an NYC police officer even if you are in jail.

-The only requirement is that you file the complaint as soon as possible after the incident occurred because the Civilian Complaint Review Board can only recommend disciplinary actions within 18 months from the date the misconduct occurred.
+The only caveat here is that you should file the complaint as soon as possible after the incident occurred because the Civilian Complaint Review Board can only recommend disciplinary actions within 18 months from the date of the misconduct.

-Once the complaint is filed, an investigator will be assigned to your case and will want to contact you in order to investigate any misuse of power.
-This investigator will also want to have a meeting with you and get any information you have such as the time, date, and location of the incident.
-They will also want the names and contact information of any potential witnesses to the incident.
+Once the complaint is filed, an investigator will be assigned to your case and will contact you to investigate any misuse of power.
+This investigator will likely want to have a meeting with you and get any information you have, such as the time, date, and location of the incident.
+They will also want the names and contact information of any potential witnesses to the event.

-You can file an anonymous complaint, but an investigator will still want to meet with you, so it’s vital that you provide your contact information.
+While you can file an anonymous complaint, an investigator will still want to meet with you, so you’ll need to provide your contact information.
 You can be assured that the police officer will not know who filed the complaint, and officers are required to comply with any investigation.

 It’s okay if you don’t know the NYC police officer’s name or badge number.
 The investigator from the CCRB will be able to identify the officer based on the time and location of the incident.
 In some cases, your investigator may ask you to look at pictures of the police officer in question for identification purposes.